allegro/axion-release-plugin/docs/configuration/repository.md

 By default all changes are pushed to `origin`.

-In some cases (i.e. CI environments) the repository will be working in a
-\'detached head\' state, where a single commit is checked out without tracking a branch.
+In some cases (i.e. CI environments) the repository will be working in a `detached head` state, where a single commit is checked out without tracking a branch.
 In these cases, the release task will fail when it attempts to push local commits to the remote repository.
 To solve this error, you can tell the plugin to only push tags to the remote, which is